Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 _Both validator pools A & B have 4 nominators with the total stake 600 and 400 respectively._

-Based on the above rewards distribution, nominators in validator pool B get more rewards per DOT than those in pool A because pool A has more overall stake.
-Sam has staked 50 DOT in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.
+Based on the above rewards distribution, nominators in validator pool B get more rewards per SOLAR than those in pool A because pool A has more overall stake.
+Sam has staked 50 SOLAR in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.

 There is an additional factor to consider in terms of rewards.
 While there is no limit to the number